Last modified: 9 May 2022

 When using our Platform, we will be in contact with third parties who may provide us with certain information about you in order to enable your use of the Platform:

 - Service providers.
 For example, we may use analytics service providers to analyze how you interact and engage with the Platform, or third parties may help us provide you with customer support.
+We also use customer experience companies who conduct user interviews, for example, who may share your personal data with us when we want to find out more about your opinion and experience of using our services.
+You will be notified by those third parties before they share your personal data with us.

 - Social networks connected to the services.
 If you provide your social network account credentials to us via the bio field or otherwise sign in to the Platform through a third-party site or service, you understand some content and/or information in those accounts may be transmitted into your Account with us.